pantheon-systems/documentation/source/content/guides/environment-configuration/05-environment-specific-config-d9.md

     - This service file is used to manage settings across Pantheon's development (Dev and Multidev) environments.
 Settings in this file are not applied to production (Test and Live) environments.

-1. Enable drupal:latest's [CacheableResponseInterface](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21CacheableResponseInterface.php/function/CacheableResponseInterface%3A%3AaddCacheableDependency/9.0.x) to help debug your cache by setting the `http.response.debug_cacheability_headers` parameter to `true`:
+1. Enable Drupal's [CacheableResponseInterface](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21CacheableResponseInterface.php/function/CacheableResponseInterface%3A%3AaddCacheableDependency/9.0.x) to help debug your cache by setting the `http.response.debug_cacheability_headers` parameter to `true`:

     ```yaml
     parameter: